 - app:navGraph: defines which Navigation Graph will be associated with the Navigation Host

 - app:defaultNavHost=”true”: ensures that the Navigation Host intercepts the system back button when pressed.

 Now, we can see the Top first icon in the Graph toolbar using which we can add new fragments and placeholders.

 Click on create a new destination and you can create new fragments.

 Make at least two fragments.
 First Home Fragment will be Fragment and another will be the destination.
-Here we can see 3 fragments- Start fragment, Second fragment, and Third fragment.
+Here we can see 3 fragments- the Start fragment, the Second fragment, and the Third fragment.